project-codeflare/rayvens/README.md

 ```

 Conceptually, the `append` method adds an event _at the end_ of the stream, just
 like the `append` method of Python lists.
-But in contrast with lists, a Stream
+But in contrast with lists, a stream
 does not persist events.
 It simply delivers events to subscribers as they come.
 In particular, appending events to a stream without subscribers (and without an
 operator, see below) is a no-op.